-Stone Harbor Investment Partners hired Bill Perry from Morgan Stanley (MS) as a partner and portfolio manager to build out its emerging-market corporate debt team.
+Stone Harbor Investment Partners hired Bill Perry from Morgan Stanley (MS:US) as a partner and portfolio manager to build out its emerging-market corporate debt team.

 Perry started with Stone Harbor in New York on Sept.
 4, according to Jim Craige, a portfolio manager and partner with the firm, which oversees $56.6 billion in assets, including $47 billion of securities from developing nations.
 Perry will work with Chris Wilder, Stone Harbor’s London-based corporate debt portfolio manager, Craige said.